Using Istio to Improve End-to-End Security

 Key management and distribution

-Istio authentication provides a per-cluster CA (Certificate Authority) and automated key & certificate management.
-In this context, Istio authentication:
+Istio Auth provides a per-cluster CA (Certificate Authority) and automated key & certificate management.
+In this context, Istio Auth:

 Generates a key and certificate pair for each service account.